 The principles of Spanish phonetics and pronunciation will be studied and applied to a wide variety of oral discourse such as speeches, poetry recitation, and news briefs.
 Taught principally in Spanish.
-Prerequisite: SP 2312 or equivalent.
+Prerequisite: SP3301 or SP3302, or at least one other 3000+ level class, or permission by professor.

-Spanish Language for the Profession (3)
+Spanish Language for the Professions (3)